REANNZ/etcbd-public/README.md

 Please note: the `elk-setup.sh` script may be run multiple times (contrary to the other setup scripts).
-This script pushes a small set of predefined visualizations and dashboards into the Metrics tool (the Kibana web application).
+This script pushes a small set of predefined visualizations and dashboards into the Metrics tool (the Kibana web application) - and also applies a persistent setting to the elasticsearch cluster to remove the limit on queued search queries (the default limit causes some Kibana visualization to break).
-The only environment variables this script depends on are `LOCAL_COUNTRY` and `LOCAL_INST`: to propagage a change to these variable, it is necessary to first restart the containers (`docker-compose up -d`), then re-run the setup script.
+The only environment variables this script depends on are `LOCAL_COUNTRY` and `INST_NAMES`: to propagage a change to these variable, it is necessary to first restart the containers (`docker-compose up -d`), then re-run the setup script.
+(If institutions were *removed* from INST_NAMES, it may be necessary to manually remove the dashboard and visualizations created for these institutions).

 ## Installing proper SSL certificates for Metrics tools